paritytech/capi/docs/Quick_Start.md

 import * as C from "capi";
 ```

-> `capi`'s NPM package contains both ESM & CJS formats, alongside corresponding type definitions.
+> The `capi` NPM package contains both ESM & CJS formats, alongside corresponding type definitions.

 This documentation will prefer the Node-style import for the sake of brevity, although Capi itself is a Deno-first toolkit.

 ## Static vs. Dynamic

-If we know the exact chain(s) with which we're going to interact, the static DX is preferable.
-This DX offers static types modeling specific runtimes.
-The benefits of this are far-reaching: compile-time validation, inference/autocomplete, tsdoc comments and more.
-The static DX is the recommended path and gets the majority of attention throughout the documentation.
+If we know the exact chain(s) with which we're going to interact, the "static" approach is preferable.
+This approach offers minimal and type-safe bindings to specific chains.
+The benefits of this are far-reaching: compile-time validation, inference/autocomplete, tsdoc comments, precompiled codecs and more.
+The static approach gets the majority of attention throughout this documentation.
 If you, however, do not have development-time knowledge of the target chain, [the dynamic experience](./Dynamic_Targets.md) is for you.

 ## Generate Chain-specific Bindings